Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **Note:** Unauthorized organizational use may constitute copyright infringement.
 This is not legal advice; see `LICENSE` and this document for complete terms.

 This Commercial License is required for any organizational use of the Software.
-Free use is limited to personal use and qualifying non-commercial academic research as defined in `LICENSE`.
+Free use is limited to qualifying non-commercial academic research at tax-exempt institutions as defined in `LICENSE`.

 **License Scope and Expansion.**
 This License covers the use case(s) and scope specified in the Ordering Documents.
 If Licensee expands its use of the Software beyond the scope originally licensed (for example: adding new use cases, expanding to additional business units, increasing seat count beyond purchased Seats, or changing deployment model), Licensee must notify Licensor and may be required to pay additional fees or obtain an amended license.
 Expansion of use without proper licensing constitutes a Material Breach.